Main Events

 11:00 am, March 2 2025

-Coming out in March 2025, the book was inspired by Keith’s growing sense, as a Jew, that the Jewish people are now so public, so significant, so loved and so hated that the everyday stuff of Jewish life risks becoming ‘hollowed out’.
+The book was inspired by Keith’s growing sense, as a Jew, that the Jewish people are now so public, so significant, so loved and so hated that the everyday stuff of Jewish life risks becoming ‘hollowed out’.
 In response, he aims to show that Jews can also be boring, mediocre and mundane, and that the ‘secular’ aspects of Jewish religious practice are often ignored but are the beating heart of Jewish religious life.

-We are also excited to welcome jogger, chess player and stand-up comedian Rabbi Mendy Korer to this Assembly!
-Founder of Chabad Islington, the only Jewish community centre in Islington, he loves to find ways to connect with people from diverse backgrounds, particularly through the human, spiritual & comedic relatability of Chassidic ultra-orthodox Jews (the ones with the very fierce beards: “What type of beard oil do they use?”)
-Chabad Islington’s events include walking tours, classes and socials.
+Founder of Chabad Islington, the only Jewish community centre in Islington, he loves to find ways to connect with people from diverse backgrounds, particularly through the human, spiritual and comedic relatability of Chassidic ultra-orthodox Jews.

 Our previous assembly: Tell Me What You Want, What You Really, Really Want!, 16 February